KnowThePepper

 What is Ñora Pepper?

-At 500–1,000 SHU, the ñora sits firmly in the mild heat category — you'll get almost no burn, just a rich, concentrated sweetness with earthy undertones.
+At 500–1,000 SHU, the ñora sits firmly in the the low-heat classification - you'll get almost no burn, just a rich, concentrated sweetness with earthy undertones.
 These small, round peppers are traditionally dried whole in the Spanish sun, which intensifies their flavor dramatically.

 The ñora belongs to the broad Capsicum annuum botanical family, sharing lineage with hundreds of sweet and mildly hot varieties.
 Its compact, globe-shaped pods grow to about 4–5 cm in diameter and ripen from green to deep red before harvest.